-** The Battleship NORTH CAROLINA will remain open to the public during construction**
+** The Battleship NORTH CAROLINA remains open to the public during construction and repairs **

 - A cofferdam is a watertight structure built to allow the enclosed area to be pumped out, creating a dry work environment.

-- The Battleship cofferdam will enable workers to repair and restore the ship’s corroded hull, which is paper-thin in places.
-The Battleship’s last major dry docking and repair work was done in 1953.
-It is long overdue!
+- The Battleship cofferdam enables workers to repair and restore the ship’s corroded hull, which is paper-thin in places.

-- The cofferdam will be constructed over 18 months by Orion Marine Group of Norfolk, VA.
+- The cofferdam was constructed by Orion Marine Group of Norfolk, Va.

 - 1,206 steel sheet piles

 - 229 vertical steel H-piles, 55 feet long